 - Tax-loss harvesting

-- Diversified stock and bond investment options
+- Diversified stock, bond and crypto investment options

 - Alternate investing strategies including; socially responsible, smart beta and target income portfolios